 Geographical aspects of major social issues facing modern Western society.

-contested by groups and individuals.
-It is vital to understand how inequality is reproduced
+are contested by groups and individuals.
+It is vital to understand how inequalities

 This course will equip you with analytical skills to explore and understand inequalities with a view to creating more equal futures.